Former Soviet Union

 ELIGIBILITY

-If the following criteria are true for you, then you are eligible to apply for Kaplan Leadership Initiative cohort 4:
+If the following criteria apply to you, you are eligible to apply for Cohort V of the Kaplan Leadership Initiative:

 -

-Live and work in one of the following locations: Ukraine, Moldova, Georgia and the Caucasus Countries.
+Location: Live and work in one of the following regions: Ukraine, Moldova, Central Asia or the Caucasus countries.

 -

-Currently employed full time in a professional position within the Jewish community.
+Professional Role: Be currently employed at least half-time in a professional position within the Jewish community or organization.

 -

-The position should involve the planning and delivery of activities for the Jewish community, JCC, a Jewish school, a synagogue, an educational program, Jewish media, Hesed, JDC, Hillel, or other Jewish communal organizations.
+Relevant Experience: Hold a role that includes planning and delivering activities within a Jewish communal framework, such as a JCC, Jewish school, synagogue, educational program, Jewish media, Hesed, JDC, Hillel, or other Jewish organizations.

 -

-At least two years of leadership experience and four years as community activist.
+Leadership Background: Have at least 2 years of leadership experience and a minimum of 4 years of involvement as a community activist.

 -